RomainSire/Blog/README.md

 Training for CRUD (create, read, update, and delete) in PHP with MySQL requests.

-## Goals
+## Main goals
 - Post articles (title, content, date)
 - Sort articles into categories
-- Multi-user with different authentication rights
+- Multi-user authentication with different edition rights
 - Comments on articles
 - List and display the last articles
 - Article edit
+- login to access admin pages
 - ...
+## Additional features
+- image management..

 ## Database (in french)